 Students with federal student loans might be hesitant to also incur a private student loan to pay for their education, fearing an inability to merge the loans after graduation.
 The confusion often arises when figuring out the type of loan the student will have post-consolidation.
 Paying off multiple loans with a single lower interest rate loan can save money and reduce monthly payments.

 Borrowers can consolidate both federal and private student loans.
-But, private student loans cannot be merged into a new federal student loan.
+Private student loans cannot be merged into a new federal student loan.
 Before consolidating private and federal student loans, students should carefully review their options.
 The new loan consolidation could result in the loss of certain federal student loan benefits.

 Myth #3: All private student loans have high-interest rates and fees.

 Borrowing money has a cost.
 Both federal and private student loan lenders charge interest, and possibly fees, for loaning money.
-Unlike federal student loans, private student loan interest rates are determined by the creditworthiness of the student borrower and cosigner (if applicable).
+For private student loans, interest rates are determined by the creditworthiness of the student borrower and cosigner.

 Better credit scores yield more favorable interest rates.
 Private student loan lenders offer both variable and fixed rates that may be comparable or more desirable than some fixed-rate federal student loans.
 The variable interest rates of private student loans can dip below that of current federal student loans.